precice/dealii-adapter/docs/adapter-dealii-configure.md

 3. Boundaries without a specified condition (strictly speaking zero traction)

 Hence, the first task is the assignment of mesh IDs to the desired mesh region.
 This is done in the `make_grid()` function.
 In our case, we used the `colorized = true` option during the grid generation, which automatically assigns each side of our rectangle an individual boundary ID.
-But you could also iterate over all cells and ask for your own condition e.g. geometric conditions and set accordingly the boundary ID.
-Make sure you have only one boundary ID for the interface mesh in the end.
+But you could also iterate over all cells and ask for your own condition (e.g. geometric conditions) and set the boundary ID accordingly.
+Make sure you only have one boundary ID for the interface mesh in the end.
 If you have more than one, sum them up in a single ID in a second step as done at the end of the `make_grid()` function.
 The interface mesh ID is a global variable and needed by the `Adapter` constructor.

 The interface mesh is assumed to be the only Neumann boundary.
 If you have other loads acting on the surface, you need to add it manually during assembly.
 Constant volume loads (gravity) can be used and are switched off by default, since the tutorial cases don't need them.